ltorroba/tahc-legacy/README.md

 1. Fork the repository and clone it on your computer.
 2. Navigate to the directory where you've cloned the repository.
 3. Run `npm install` to obtain all required dependencies.
-  * If you intend on contributing to Tahc's development, install developer packages by running `npm install --dev` instead.
 4. Run `bower install` to obtain all required libraries.

 ## Usage